lewismj/tiki_scala/docs/src/main/tut/algorithms/traversal.md

 ```

 The traversal can be depth or breadth first (_note_ the `distinct` on the stream does preserve order,
-a vertex may be visited more than once in a traversal, most of the time we want the first time
+a vertex may be visited more than once in a traversal, most of the time we want the first instance).
-only).

 ```scala
 private def traverse[A](g: DirectedGraphRep[A], v: A, dfs: Boolean): Stream[A] = {